 There’s no definite answer when it comes to which can be paid off faster, federal student loans or private student loans.
 It depends on the amount of your loans, how much your payments are, your interest rate, and how much money you’re making after school:

-- Are you keeping up with your payments and paying interest that accrues (grows) before it capitalizes (is added to your principal balance)?
+Are you keeping up with your payments and paying interest that accrues (grows) before it capitalizes (is added to your principal amount)?